b03tz/homey-google-smart-devices/README.md

 * Select key type "JSON" and click "Create"
 * It will now download a .json file
 * Open the downloaded file with notepad, right click on it in your explorer "Open with" and select notepad
-* Copy the contents of this file, these are your credentials.
+* --[Credentials file]-- Copy the contents of this file, these are your credentials.
 We will call it your "**Credentials file**"

 ## You are done, pat yourself on the back and grab another cup of coffee
 Finally you are left with 5 important credentals: